Easy Chicken Noodle Soup

 Game plan: You can substitute 4 ounces of any variety of dried short pasta for the ramen noodles.
 Just cook it according to the package directions while the soup is simmering and add it at the end in place of the ramen.

 For a thicker chicken soup, try our chicken tortilla soup recipe.
+Or mix it up with a chicken wild rice soup recipe.

 - 1 bone-in chicken breast (about 1 pound)